WHAT IS CROWDFUNDING?

 - Branded merchandise like notebooks, mugs, tote bags, or apparel - items priced at $25 and $100 will be your best sellers.

-iFundWomen offers a competitive 5% fee on the funds collected, but our differentiator is that we immediately reinvest 20% of our fees directly into live campaigns on the site.
-Pay-It-Forward.
+iFundWomen takes a 5% fee on the funds you raise, but you can feel good about that because we pay forward 20% of our profits from standard fees directly into live campaigns on the site. #PayItForward

-You get a 20 minute FREE crowdfunding consultation call, no matter what.
-If you would like dedicated, ongoing crowdfunding coaching throughout your campaign, we offer optional services at 3%.
-We also offer crowdfunding video production at 5%.
+You get a 20-minute FREE crowdfunding consultation call, no matter what.
+If you would like dedicated crowdfunding coaching to help you launch your campaign, or crowdfunding video production, we offer those services at various rates.
 Remember, these services are all optional.
-You can stick with the standard 5% and still get your free 20 minute coaching call.
+You can stick with the standard 5% and still get your free 20-minute coaching call.

-We are not tax professionals, however we do know that income from your crowdfunding campaign may be subject to income taxes, so please check with a tax professional to make sure your bases are covered.
+We are not tax professionals, however income from your crowdfunding campaign may be subject to income taxes, so please check with a tax professional to make sure your bases are covered.

 You should factor all taxes and fees into your fundraising goal.